Your Nonprofit’s Annual Fund: Everything You Need to Know

 When an organization hits fundraising roadblocks, there’s often an impulse to double down on your fundraising strategy.
 While snags in your fundraising plan are bound to happen, one of the keys to annual fundraising success is to always remain open to updating your fundraising plan.

 As difficulties arise, confer with your fundraising consultant to determine how to change your approach.
 For example, if your team has trouble securing gifts at a certain level, you may need to revisit your prospect lists and do additional stewardship work.

 Adapting to challenging situations has the added benefit of increasing your supporters’ belief in the trustworthiness of your organization.
 They’ll also appreciate your willingness to work for and with them to achieve your goals.

 While every nonprofit needs a well-planned and actionable annual fund campaign plan, not every nonprofit needs the same plan!
 Your cause, location, community size, outreach capabilities, and volunteer base are all variables that can impact how you plan the most effective annual campaign possible.

-Because your annual fundraising campaign will take place over the course of a calendar year, you’ll need to have tools in place to process gifts no matter where or when your supporters choose to make their contributions.
+Because your annual fundraising campaign will take place over the course of a calendar year, you’ll need to have tools in place to process gifts no matter where or when your supporters choose to make their gifts.
 This means investing in an online giving platform is an absolute must.

-Online giving software refers to the suite of digital tools you’ll leverage to collect gifts through traditional online fundraising forms, mobile giving forms, or even through peer-to-peer fundraising pages.
+Online giving software refers to the suite of digital tools you’ll leverage to collect gifts through traditional online fundraising forms, mobile giving forms, or even peer-to-peer fundraising pages.
 Use these tools to make it as convenient as possible for your annual fund supporters to give.